 O’Cebreiro still looks like a medieval village.

-The building on the left is a “Palloza” a “traditional dry-stone thatched house, circular or oval, and about ten or twenty meters in diameter, which were built to withstand the severe winter weather in O’Cebreiro.“
+The building (below) is a “Palloza” a “traditional dry-stone thatched house, circular or oval, and about ten or twenty meters in diameter, which were built to withstand the severe winter weather in O’Cebreiro.”

 When you walk along the Camino, scallop shells embedded in the walkways, and on the mileage markers point the way, but the yellow arrows which are painted everywhere – on the road, the path, rocks or the sides of a house or barn – are really what you follow.

 I walked alone for part of every day and was grateful and reassured when I’d see the flashes of yellow (sometimes so old I could barely make them out) but which all felt like old friends there to guide me.

 I use this opportunity to my give personal and grateful thanks to Don Elias Valina Sampedro (1929-1989) a parish priest and scholar living in O’Cebreiro.
 He devoted his life to the resurrection and promotion of the Camino, and it was his idea to mark the route with the yellow arrows.

 When Don Elias first arrived in O’Cebreiro in 1959, the church, ancient inn and pilgrim hospital were badly neglected ruins which took many years and much hard work to restore, and in 1972 the village of O’ Cebreiro was declared an Historical Monument..